revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

 10. What will be the output of the following code?
-(What data type it will return).

 ```python
 type(range(5))